 Biological characteristics that are associated with high CRP levels include infections, high blood sugar, excess weight, and hypercoagulability of blood (sticky blood).

 Fortunately, there is a simple test that your doctor can conduct to find out how much CRP is in your blood.
 Just make sure they use the high sensitivity CRP blood test (hs-CRP).
 This test doesn’t take much time; typically, blood is drawn from a vein located either on the forearm or from inside your elbow, then the blood is analyzed in several tests to determine the level of CRP present.

 My Sinatra Smart Zone recommendation for an optimal CRP level is less than 0.8 mg/dL.

-Iron (ferritin) is necessary throughout life for stimulating the production of hemoglobin, the red blood cell pigment that carries oxygen to our cells.
+Iron (ferritin) is necessary throughout life for stimulating the production of hemoglobin, which is the red blood cell pigment that carries oxygen to our cells.
 However, newer research indicates that iron overload can actually contribute to heart disease risk.
 This overload can be caused by hemochromatosis, an acquired or hereditary defect of iron metabolism in which excess iron is deposited in tissues and is not available for oxygen transport.
 It can also be caused by such factors as high iron intake or low turnover of red blood cells.

 A Finnish study examined the role of iron in heart disease.
-After studying 1,900 men ages 42 to 60 for five years, researchers found that those with excessive levels of ferritin were more than twice as likely to have heart attacks, and that every one percent increase in ferritin translated into a four percent increase in heart attack risk.
-To find out if your iron levels are healthy, ask your doctor to perform a special iron test called serum ferritin.
+After studying 1,900 men between the ages of 42 to 60 for five years, researchers found that those with excessive levels of ferritin were more than twice as likely to have heart attacks, and that every one percent increase in ferritin translated into a four percent increase in heart attack risk.
+To find out if your iron levels are healthy, ask your doctor to perform a special iron blood test called serum ferritin.

 My Sinatra Smart Zone recommendation for an optimal serum ferritin level is less than 80 mg/L (for women); less than 90 mg/L (for men).